 Truly understanding who you're dealing with is the first step in managing vendor risk.
 This means conducting an in depth assessment of all your vendors.
 A robust vendor assessment process should include:

 Vendor management is not a one-and-done task.
 The industry is always changing, and vendors may respond and react differently in different situations or moments of chaos.
+Implementing robust vendor management software can enhance continuous monitoring and streamline compliance tracking, helping organizations stay updated on vendor performance and potential risks.
 Continuous monitoring will help you stay updated on any changes that might affect your risk profile.
 It is recommended to use tools and technologies to keep tabs on your vendors' performance, financial situation, and compliance status.
 Regular audits and reviews will help in identifying potential risks early.

 Effective communication is a key aspect to successful vendor relationships.
 From the very beginning, it is important to make sure that your vendors understand your expectations.
 This means: